podium-lib/hapi-layout/README.md

 ## Requirements

-This module require Hapi v17 or newer.
+The v3.x of this module require Hapi v19 or newer and node v12 or newer.
+Please use v2.x of this module for Hapi v18 or older.

 ## Simple usage